DPL

 Contributing One to Two Year Research Grants:

-• Using Women of all ages for research, to achieve evidence based new, cost effective, noninvasive methods for detecting heart disease.
-This for use as an aid in clinics and doctors offices to further the prevention and early detection of heart disease in women.
+- Using Women of all ages for research, to achieve evidence based new, cost effective, noninvasive methods for detecting heart disease.
+On going research and current test results and information will aid in educating doctors to better understand "The Female Factor".

 Women's Heart News

-Early diagnosing of difficult to detect heart diseases such as micro or small vessel heart disease can be reversed with medication and life style changes, if diagnosed early enough.
-Small vessel disease is too often missed and is thought to be the reason women are dying.
-Without proper representation and evidence based diagnostic tools that can accurately diagnose the hearts of women; your mothers and daughters will continue to die needlessly.
 Women's vague heart symptoms do not always register with doctors or even women themselves until it is too late.
 It has been proven that women have unique heart physiology, which includes subtle, extreme or no symptoms that can prelude heart attacks.
 This warrants changes within the medical system on how women are cared for.
-We encourage the establishment of permanent heart calcium score plaque mammogram screening for women.
-This to create self awareness and save lives through earlier detection of heart disease.
+We encourage the establishment of a permanent heart calcium score plaque breast mammogram screening program to detect heart disease in women.
+This will create much needed research and representation.
+A regular ongoing program could save many lives as does screening for breast cancer.
+A dual screening program for heart disease and cancer could be established.

 The Sir Thomas Cropo Foundation recommends this Ted talk given by Dr. Bairey Merz, Director of the Women's Heart Center at the Cedar-Sinai Heart Institute where she is a professor of medicine.